-During the year, amounts due to subsidiaries amounting to €8,235,951 were set off against the receivables from subsidiaries (see note 19.4).
-The amounts due to subsidiaries and shareholders are all unsecured, interest free and repayable on demand.
-Transactions with related parties are set out in note 31 to these financial statements.

-The Group's and Company's exposure to currency and liquidity risk related to trade and other payables is disclosed in note 28.
+- 25.2 The amounts due to subsidiaries and shareholders are all unsecured, interest free and repayable on demand.
+Transactions with related parties are set out in note 30 to these financial statements. - 25.3 The Group's and Company's exposure to currency and liquidity risk related to trade and other payables is disclosed in note 27.